cygy/ansible-docker-swarm-cluster/host_vars/README.md

 # Host vars
-Add here a file for each of your hosts containing the vars.
+Add here a file for each of your hosts containing the following vars.

+---
+hostname: [HOSTNAME OF THE HOST]